gibbona1/coding_class/2_data/README.md

 ### Data Types

+#### Lists

-Lists: Ordered, mutable collection of items.
+Ordered, mutable collection of items.
 Items can be of different data types.
 ```
 my_list = [1, 2, 3, 'apple', 'banana']
 ```